grill-lab/trec-cast-tools/Readme.md

-# Tools and scripts for TREC CAsT Y3
+# TREC CAsT Y4 Tools

-Code to create trecweb files from the MARCO, KILT, and WaPo collections can be found in the `src/main/python` directory.
-During the trecweb creation process, each document in a collection is chunked into smaller passages.
+Utility tools to create trecweb and jsonlines files from the MARCO, KILT, and WaPo collections can be found in the `src/main/python` directory.
+During the file creation process, each document in a collection is chunked into smaller passages.

 Each document has an ID, url, title, and body.
 You can refer to http://www.treccast.ai/ to learn more about the Document ID format used for CAsT.
-Passage ID is based on the position (zero-indexed) of a passage within a document.
+Passage ID is based on the position of a passage within a document.

-Below is an example of the trecweb format that will be generated for MARCO after running the `marco_trecweb.py` code:
+Below is an example of a document in trecweb format that will be generated for MARCO_v2 after running the utility:

 ```
 <DOC>